Mac OS Update

 Pick Your Timing

 Launch it right before a meeting, class, or stream.
-The prank lands hardest when the person is already under time pressure.
+The simulation lands hardest when the person is already under time pressure.

 3